-Christopher Donaldson, ‘Shifting Interpretations of the English Lake District’, Changing Perceptions of Nature, ed. by Ian Convery and Peter Davis (Boydell & Brewer; forthcoming in June 2016).
+Christopher Donaldson, ‘Shifting Interpretations of the English Lake District’, Changing Perceptions of Nature, ed. by Ian Convery and Peter Davis (Woodbridge: Boydell & Brewer, 2016).

 Joanna Taylor, ‘Reading and mapping Swallows and Amazons‘, The Nexus: IRCHSS-2016, ed. by Chitra Jayathilake.

 Joanna Taylor will be contributing to an episode of BBC Radio 4’s Ramblings program.